will-cern/xroofit-readthedocs/docs/source/basics.rst

     A visual representation of a dataset.

+The mathematical symbol for regular observables is :math:`x` and for the global observables it is :math:`a`.
+The value of the jth observable in the ith entry of a dataset is denoted :math:`x_{ij}`.

 PDFs
 ----------
 `PDFs` are functions that evaluate to the probability density (or sometimes probability mass if all the observables are categorical) of observing an entry of a given dataset.
 This will include the probability of observing the global observable values of the dataset.
 Any variable that the PDF depends which isn't an observable is known as a `parameter`.
+The symbol used for any/all parameters is :math:`\theta`.
 We will learn below that PDFs usually follow a common generic structure in HEP.
 PDFs are represented in RooFit by classes inheriting from ``RooAbsPdf``.

 Parameters are in one of two possible states: they are either `floating` or `constant`.
 Parameters that can be in either state are `floatable` parameters.
 Non-floatable parameters must be `constant` - these types of parameters are also called `prespecified`.
 Categorical parameters can be floatable.
 Continuous variables can be non-floatable if they are represented with a `RooConstVar` in RooFit.
 The constant parameters are also sometimes called the `consts` of the PDF, and the floating parameters are the `floats`.

 Additionally, for statistical analysis purposes, one or more floatable parameters can be labelled `parameters of interest` (poi).
 The remaining floatable parameters are deemed the `nuisance parameters` (np).
+The symbol used for parameters of interest is :math:`\mu`, and for nuisance parameters it is :math:`\nu`.

 .. _Test Statistics:
 Test Statistics